-Australia is currently one of only two countries globally with a blanket ban on the sale of raw cow's milk for human consumption.
+Australia is currently one of only three countries globally with a blanket ban on the sale of raw cow's milk for human consumption.

 All other countries allow raw milk to be supplied for human consumption, usually in conjunction with appropriate regulatory regimes that ensure the raw milk does not pose risks to the safety of those who choose to consume it.
 Such regulatory regimes have been introduced across Europe, England, many US states, and even in New Zealand, and have demonstrated that legislation governing the way cows are managed, and how raw milk is produced, packed, tested and transported can ensure a safe and raw product for consumers.